JimAE-N00B/Portfolio/README.md

-This is for my portfolio and for compliance for the professional seminar
+This is for my portfolio and for compliance for the professional seminar.